yusefmosiah/choir-scales/docs/1-pager.md

 ---

 ## Roadmap Highlights

-- **October 2024**: Launch of the MVP with core functionalities, including ownership and access control features.
+- **October 2023**: Launch of the MVP with core functionalities
-- **April 2025**: Release of the first AI model trained on the token-scored dataset.
+- **April 2025**: Release of the first AI model trained on the token-scored dataset
-- **Beyond**: Expansion of platform features, governance integration, and continuous AI development.
+- **Beyond**: Expansion of platform features, governance integration, and continuous AI development

 ---